 If you want to read more about Britain's most famous rescue cats, head over to NPR.

 In a breathtaking display of infinite maturity, here's the meme-ified back and forth between musicians Iggy Azalea and Snoop Dogg - with bonus commentary from Nick Young, Azalea's boyfriend.
 Luckily it's not like they aired their little spat publicly online where everyone can see what they've done and make fun of them for being a bunch of petulant babies.

+Oh wait.
 UPDATE: Snoop has publicly apologized for this and much more egregious videos he's posted calling Azalea a number of unmentionable names.
 The real hero of the story?
 Tip, the King of Atlanta, AKA T.I., who helped Snoop come around on the matter.